The Federal Effort to Desegregate Southern Hospitals and the Black-White Infant Mortality Gap

 Revision Date

-In 1966, Southern hospitals were barred from participating in Medicare unless they discontinued their long-standing practice of racial segregation.
-Using data from five Deep South states and exploiting county-level variation in Medicare certification dates, we find that gaining access to an ostensibly integrated hospital had no effect on the Black-White infant mortality gap.
-Similarly, there is little evidence that the federal hospital desegregation campaign contributed to the trend towards in-hospital births among Southern Black mothers.
-These results are consistent with descriptions of the campaign as producing only cosmetic changes and illustrate the limits of anti-discrimination policies imposed upon reluctant actors.
+In 1966, Southern hospitals were barred from participating in Medicare unless they discontinued their longstanding practice of racial segregation.
+Using data from five Deep South states and exploiting county-level variation in Medicare certification dates, we find that gaining access to an ostensibly integrated hospital had no effect on Black postneonatal mortality.
+Similarly, there is little evidence that the campaign contributed to the trend towards in-hospital births among Southern Black mothers.
+These results are consistent with descriptions of the hospital desegregation campaign as producing only cosmetic changes and illustrate the limits of anti-discrimination policies imposed upon reluctant actors.